dungca1512/Yolo/README.md

  Provided all the files are in the current directory, below command will apply object detection on the input image `dog.jpg`.

     $ python yolo_opencv.py --image dog.jpg --config yolov3.cfg --weights yolov3.weights --classes yolov3.txt

+If you use Linux, you can using command:

+    $ python3 yolo_opencv.py --image dog.jpg --config yolov3.cfg --weights yolov3.weights --classes yolov3.txt

  **Command format**